Azure/service-fabric-mesh-preview/README.md

 ## Infrastructure

 Mesh consists of clusters of thousands of machines at geo-scale that can span not only Azure zones, but also regions for high availability and reliability.
 These clusters run applications packed efficiently based on resources required.
 The applications are orchestrated as load changes or failures occur.
 You only care about the health and responsiveness of the containers associated with your applications.
-You upload code specifying scale, HA requirements, resource limits and SeaBreeze takes care of reliably running your code and the microbilling for the resources requested.
+You upload code specifying scale, HA requirements, resource limits and Mesh takes care of reliably running your code and the microbilling for the resources requested.

 ## Roadmap